4 Things That Can Make Your Car Accident Lawsuit Difficult

 4. Statute of limitations.
 You don’t have to file a car accident lawsuit immediately after an accident, especially since some physical injuries do not manifest themselves until weeks or months later.
 However, you will need to file suit before the statute of limitations expires.
 The statute of limitations for car accidents varies by state, but is typically one to three years.

-If you need a skilled lawyer to handle your car accident lawsuit, contact the Law Offices of Pat Maloney at (210) 226-8888 and schedule your free consultation, or contact us here.
+If you need a skilled lawyer to handle your car accident lawsuit, contact the Law Offices of Pat Maloney at (210) 226-8888 and schedule your free consultation.
 Call today; we can help you get the settlement that you deserve.